 Auto Page Rank helps with server issues by monitoring performance.
 You can catch downtime early, ensuring fewer fetch errors.

-Verifying Sitemap URL
+Verifying Sitemap Utilize

 Ensure that your sitemap follows the correct structure.
-For instance, it should be accessible through a specific path like https://yoursite.com/sitemap.xml
+For instance, it should be accessible through a specific path, like https://yoursite.com/sitemap.xml

 .